kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 As per our current design, a pod with multiple probes will be merged and will be handled by a single virtual listener.
 This listener will forward/redirect probe requests to the corresponding application port without any intermediate transforming except path rewriting, etc.

-While we provided annotations for users to customize whether they want to enable the Virtual Probe feature and on which port do they want to expose the Virtual Probe listener, the current design actually does not require the user to customize these items and the probes can be translated automatically and transparently.
+While we provided annotations for users to customize whether they want to enable the Virtual Probe feature and on which port do they want to expose the Virtual Probe listener, the current design actually does not require the user to customize these items and the probes can be translated automatically and transparently, they only need to customize the port when the default probe port (`9000`) in Kuma is conflicting with the application port.

 The following example demonstrates how HTTP probes are handled in current implementation.